Neural implicit representations

 January 21, 2021 — April 26, 2023

 A cute hack for generative (only generative?) neural nets.
 Unlike other structures, here we allow the output to depend upon image coordinates, rather than some presumed-invariant latent factors.
-I am not quite sure what the rational is for implicit being used as the term here.
+I am not quite sure what the rationale is for implicit being used as the term here.
 There is nothing especially implicit about that.

-So the terminology is not self explanatory.
+So the terminology is not self-explanatory.
 At least it is distinctive, right?

 Haha no. Implicit representation networks are not the neural network ones using implicit in a confusing way.
-See also “implicit layers”, which allow an optimisation problem to be solved in a neural net, which is not the same thing.
+See also “implicit layers,” which allow an optimisation problem to be solved in a neural net, which is not the same thing.
 And which is also not, to my mind, particularly implicit.

 Awesome implicit representations: